 Your page speed is therefore like your car's speed - it's always an important factor for drivers, but it's very unlikely to be the most important factor when determining the value of a car.

-The reason it's important to consider your page speed in relation to other storefront priorities is because often, the features which make a page stand out can be the same ones that slow it down.
+The reason it's important to consider your page speed in relation to other storefront priorities is that often, the features that make a page stand out can be the same ones that slow it down.

 - Custom fonts

 To learn more about these features, read Shopify's help guide on Improving your online store speed.

 The more you add to a theme's code, the heavier it becomes, and the slower it performs.

 Adding apps, pictures, and interactive elements to your storefront is like adding modifications to a car; while they may improve the functionality and appearance of your pages, they will inevitably slow it down under the weight.